Sri Lanka Artillery: Ceylon Garrison Artillery

 In 1918, the Ceylon Garrison Artillery (CGA) was formed by amalgamating the Ceylon Artillery Volunteers and the Town Guard Artillery, coming under the Ceylon Defence Force.
 During the colonial period the main responsibility of the Ceylon Garrison Artillery was to assist the Royal Artillery manning the coastal defence of Ceylon, by operating Coastal artillery batteries in Colombo and Trincomalee.

-With the on set of World War II, the CGA was mobilised and expanded.
+With the onset of World War II, the CGA was mobilised and expanded.
 The expansion saw the 1st Coast Regiment raising one field and four coast batteries.
 Heavy coastal batteries around Colombo at Battenburg, Galle Face and Mutwal were manned by the 1st Coast Regiment equipped with BL 9.2-inch guns and BL 6 inch Mk VII naval guns.
 The 2nd Heavy Anti-Aircraft Regiment, was formed and headquartered in Trincomalee equipped with QF 3.7-inch AA guns, followed by the 3rd Searchlight/Light Anti-Aircraft Regiment based in Colombo equipped with 40mm Bofors guns.
 These formations defended Colombo and Trincomalee during the air attacks that occurred as part of the Indian Ocean raid by the Imperial Japanese Navy.
 The CGA was also deployed overseas to support the Allied and Commonwealth forces in the Indian Ocean.
 A detachment of CGA was deployed in defence of the Seychelles and the Cocos Islands manning 6 inch Coastal Guns.
 There on the night of 8 May 1942, 30 out of 56 personnel of the CGA detachment on Horsburgh Island mutinied in what was known as the Cocos Islands mutiny.
 Following the mutiny, no combat units from Ceylon were deployed overseas, support units were deployed with Commonwealth forces.
 With the end of the war CGA was demobilized.